nickramsay19/Haystack/README.md

 - **or** - If preceded by a **maybe** or an **or** statement, the command directly next to it (on the same line) will be executed if and only if:
     1. None of the preceding conditionals triggered.
     2. The integer at the top of the stack is interpreted as true (i.e. it is not zero).
     - NOTE: If both 1 & 2 hold, then, like in the **maybe** command, the integer at the top of the stack is popped and subsequnetly interpreted.
 However, this is not true if, in particular, 1 does not hold.
-That is, if a conditional sequence directly above an **or** is triggered, the **or** statement will NOT pop a value from the stack, since regardless, it will NOT execute its ajoining command.
+That is, if a conditional sequence directly above an **or** is triggered, the **or** statement will NOT pop a value from the stack, since it will NOT execute its ajoining command no matter its value.
 - **loop** - Marks a loop position in the code.
 The next **jump** command will jump to this line.
 - **jump** - Moves execution to the previous loop header without an associated **jump** command.
     - NOTE: If a **jump** command is to be executed conditionally, that is, it is preceded by a **maybe** or an **or** command (e.g `maybe jump`) AND it fails to execute (i.e. the condition does not pass), then Haystack will recognise this as a failed jump.
 Any further jumps will move the program to a prior loop header from the last.